okv/pinkydb/README.md

-# ds
+# pinkydb

-ds.js - in-process documents storage for node.js with mongodb like queries
+pinkydb - tiny in-process documents storage for node.js with mongodb like queries

 work in progress...